New York City Firefighter Justin Deieso Arrested After Deadly Bar Fight In Queens

 So far, Deieso is facing assault charges.
 The medical examiner’s report will determine the cause and manner of death.

-CBS2’s Cory James went inside the bar to see if anyone there knew what happened and to ask if it had been open past curfew, but an employee asked him to leave and said they would not comment.MORE NEWS: Investigation Continues Into Monsey Shooting That Left 1 Teen Dead, Another Victim Critically Injured
+CBS2’s Cory James went inside the bar to see if anyone there knew what happened and to ask if it had been open past curfew, but an employee asked him to leave and said they would not comment.MORE NEWS: New Yorkers Take To The Streets On National Day Of Action Calling For An End To Anti-Asian Violence

 No one answered the door at Deieso’s home.